-If you’re a fan of bizarre conceptual art, Uzupis is the place for you.
+If you’re a fan of bizarre conceptual art, you need to visit Uzupis during your one day in Vilnius itinerary.
 There are random acts of creativity all over the Republic.
 Take this swing/chair hanging over the river.
 I say it represents man’s inhumanity to man.
 What do you think?

 5) st anne’s and st francis and bernard churches

 See!
 Lithuanians love churches so much they even built two right next to each other.
-You might get some time on the free tour to go inside these beauties, but if you don’t come back a little later.
+You might get some time on the free tour to go inside these beauties, but if you don’t come back a little later on your one day in Vilnius.
 The interiors are just as pretty as the exteriors.
 Here’s my proof:

 During the Soviet period, the buildings were used for other purposes like art museums because religion wasn’t permitted.
 But now they are back to being churches.